Are Rachel McAdams and Will Ferrell really singing in Eurovision: The Story of Fire Saga?

 Is Rachel McAdams really singing in Eurovision Song Contest?

-While Ferrell has lent his own vocals to the Netflix film, McAdams has not.
+While Ferrell has lent his own vocals to the Netflix film, McAdams has not, well not exactly.

 Sandén has previously provided the singing voices for the Swedish dubbed versions of Disney film Tangled and High School Musical 2.